 Duška Radosavljevic specialises in British and European theatre practice and has worked with the RSC and many other theatre companies and festivals.

-11th August 2014
+11th September 2014

 ‘Playing Identities – Performing Heritage’ : Funding Allocation

 'Playing Identities, Performing Heritage: Theatre, Creolisation, Creation and the Commons' is a two-year interdisciplinary collaboration between the Department of Scienze Storiche e Beni Culturali at the University of Siena, Italy (Principal Investigators), the Drama Department at the University of Kent, and four Academies of Dramatic Arts in Romania (University Babes-Bolyai, Cluj-Napoca), Spain (Institut del Teatre, Barcel...

 9th September 2014

 Theatre and Adaptation: Return, Rewrite, Repeat by Dr Margherita Laera

 We are delighted to announce the publication of Dr Margherita Laera's new book, Theatre and Adaptation: Return, Rewrite, Repeat, published by Bloomsbury Methuen Drama.
 Contemporary theatrical productions as diverse in form as experimental performance, new writing, West End drama, musicals and live art demonstrate a recurring fascination with adapting existing works by other artists, writers, filmmakers and stage practi...

 Call for papers – Politics and Humour: Theory and Practice

 A two-day interdisciplinary conference at The University of Kent Friday 16th and Saturday 17th January 2015.
 The School of Arts, University of Kent, is circulating the following call for papers for a two-day comedy conference taking place on 16 and 17 January 2015.
 This event will stimulate the dialogue between the theory and practice of comedy, and hopes to bring together theorists and practitioners, academ...